dhruva0309/hotel-booking-api/README.md

 - List all bookings.

 ## Installation

-1. Clone the repository:
+Clone the repository:
-   use git clone command to clone the repository
+- Use git clone command to clone the repository.
-   Ex: git clone "URL of a Git remote repository"
+- Ex: git clone "URL of a Git remote repository"